DataDog/documentation/content/en/data_security/real_user_monitoring.md

 By default, data retention for production environments is:

-- 30 days for sessions, views, actions, errors, and session recordings
+- 30 days for sessions, views, actions, errors, and session recordings.
-- 15 days for resources and long tasks
+- 15 days for resources and long tasks.

 Any of this retained data can be extended to a maximum of 90 days at no additional cost by [opening a support ticket][8].